What should a tradesman pay for a website?

 Hosting, domain and SSL

 Every live website needs somewhere to sit (hosting), a name (a domain, about £10 to £15 a year to register, per gov.uk), and a security certificate (SSL).
 On a DIY builder these are bundled into the monthly fee.
-On a one-off freelancer build they're separate, and easy to forget when you compare a "£800 build" against a "£50 a month" plan that already includes them all.
+On an upfront freelancer build they're separate, and easy to forget when you compare a "£800 build" against a £20 a month care plan that already includes them all.

 Updates and upkeep

 A phone number changes, you add a service, a photo goes stale.
 On a done-for-you plan those small edits are included.
-On a one-off build you pay per change or do it yourself.
+On an upfront build you pay per change or do it yourself.
 Over a couple of years, upkeep quietly becomes one of the biggest real costs, and it's the one no quote shows.

 Your own time